gabrielfernando01/scala_and_spark_for_bd/README.md

 val result = sum2(5)
 ```

-### Constructor in Scala
+### Constructor in Scala 🟥.

 **Constructor in Java ☕**

-In Java, the constructor is a special method that has the same name as the class and is used to initialize objects.
+In Java ☕, the constructor is a special method that has the same name as the class and is used to initialize objects.

 ![](https://raw.githubusercontent.com/gabrielfernando01/scala_and_spark_for_bd/main/image/java_constructor.png)